Dissociation of heavy quarkonia at finite \mu: Heavy quark complex potential

 \subsection{Real Part of the potential}

 Quantitative understanding of the bound state properties needs the exact potential at finite-temperature which should be derived directly from QCD, like the Cornell potential at zero temperature has been derived from pNRQCD from the zeroth-order matching coefficient.
 Such derivations at finite temperature for weakly-coupled plasma have been recently come up in the literature~\cite{Brambilla05,Brambilla08} but they are plagued by the existence of temperature-driven hard as well as soft scales, $T$, $gT$, $g^2 T$, respectively.
-Due to these difficulties in finite temperature extension in effective field theories, the lattice-based potentials become popular.\\ However, neither the free energy nor the internal energy can be directly used as the potential.
-What kind of screened potentials should be used in the Schr\"odinger equation which well describes is the bound states at finite temperature is still an open question.
+Due to these difficulties in finite temperature extension in effective field theories, the lattice-based potentials become popular.\\

+However, neither the free energy nor the internal energy can be directly used as the potential.
+What kind of screened potentials should be used in the Schrodinger equation which well describes the bound states at finite temperature is still an open question.
 The potential model based phenomenology as well as the lattice QCD approaches infers that the quark-antiquark interaction potential in presence of medium plays a crucial role in understanding the nature of quark-antiquark bound state in the hot QCD/QGP medium.
 The potential employed is commonly screening columns (Yukawa form)~\cite{Brambilla05,L.Kluberg}.
 In case of finite temperature QCD we employ the ansatz that the medium modification enter in the Fourier transform of heavy quark potential V(k) as~\cite{V.Agotiya:2009}.
+Next, to modify the potential, we first need to calculate the dielectric permittivity, which is obtained from the self-energy using finite temperature QCD.
+It is important to note that the perturbative theory at $T>0$ suffers from the infrared singularities and gauge-dependent results because the perturbative expansion is incomplete at $T>0$.
+There are infinitely many higher order diagrams with more and more loops that can contribute to lower order in the coupling constant.

-Where, $\varepsilon(k)$ is dielectric permitivity which is obtain from the static limit of the longitudnal part of the gluon self energy~\cite{R.A.Schneider, H.A.Weldon}.
+Where, $\varepsilon(k)$ is dielectric permitivity which is obtain from the static limit of the longitudinal part of the gluon self energy~\cite{R.A.Schneider, H.A.Weldon}.

 V(k) is the Fourier transform of the Cornell potential given as,